How To Get Rid Of Smelly Shoes

 We've Got You Covered!

-Matsidiso’s shoes are all lined with breathable pig-split leather.
+Matsidiso’s shoes are all lined with breathable leather lining.
 This slows down the growth of bacteria and the build-up of sweat.
 Our shoes can also be worn without socks so there’s no shame in ditching your feet warmers and going au-naturale in our shoes!

 How to Make Slippery Shoes...Less Slippery